From BR Bullpen

 Biographical Information

-Franklin went onto be claimed by the Houston Astros in the AAA phase of the 1998 Rule V Draft on December 14, 1998.
+Franklin went on to be claimed by the Houston Astros in the AAA phase of the 1998 Rule V Draft on December 14, 1998.
 He played with the Kissimmee Cobras of the Florida State League in 1999, going 3-0 with 1 save and a 1.53 ERA in 12 games.
-This earned Franklin a promotion to the AA Jackson (MS) Generals where he went 3-1 with 20 saves and a 1.61 ERA in 46 games.
+This earned Franklin a promotion to the AA Jackson Generals where he went 3-1 with 20 saves and a 1.61 ERA in 46 games.
 In 2000, Franklin was promoted to the AAA New Orleans Zephyrs, where he went 3-3 with 4 saves and a 3.63 ERA in 48 games.
-Franklin made his debut on July 24 that year and finished the year out going 0-0 with 0 saves and a 5.48 ERA in 25 games.
-In 2001, Franklin made the Astros opening day roster, and appeared in 11 games going 0-0 with 0 saves and a 6.75 ERA in 11 games before being optioned back to New Orleans.
-Back in New Orleans, Franklin finished 2-1 with 0 saves and a 3.81 ERA in 41 games.
-In 2002, Franklin opened with New Orleans after struggling with Houston in 01, Franklin though was changed to a starter and went 13-9 with a 3.12 ERA in 29 games.
+Franklin made his major league debut with Houston on July 24, 2000 and finished the year with no decisions and a 5.48 ERA in 25 games.
+In 2001, Franklin made the Astros' opening day roster, and appeared in 11 games with no decisions and a 6.75 ERA in 11 games before being optioned back to New Orleans.
+There, Franklin finished 2-1 with 0 saves and a 3.81 ERA in 41 games.
+In 2002, Franklin opened with New Orleans after struggling with Houston the previous season, Franklin though was changed to a starter and went 13-9 with a 3.12 ERA in 29 games.

-Franklin and infielder Keith Ginter were traded to the Milwaukee Brewers on September 3, 2002 to complete an earlier trade on August 31, 2002 which sent infielder Mark Loretta to the Astros.
-Franklin joined the Brewers right after the trade, and went 2-1 with a 2.62 ERA in 4 games.
-In 2003, Franklin went onto have a career year with the Brewers, going 10-13 with a 5.50 ERA in 36 games.
+Franklin and infielder Keith Ginter were traded to the Milwaukee Brewers on September 3, 2002 to complete an earlier trade on August 31st which sent infielder Mark Loretta to the Astros.
+Franklin joined the Brewers right after the trade and went 2-1 with a 2.62 ERA in 4 games.
+In 2003, Franklin went on to have a career year with the Brewers, going 10-13 with a 5.50 ERA in 36 games.
 The Brewers traded Franklin to the San Francisco Giants on March 30, 2004 with pitcher Leo Estrella for minor league pitchers Carlos Villanueva and Glenn Woolard.
 Franklin went 2-1 with 0 saves and a 6.39 ERA in 43 games with the Giants.

-After appearing in eight games with the Giants in spring training in 2005, Franklin signed a minor league contract with the New York Yankees on April 4.
-Franklin went 2-3 with 1 save in 46 games with a 3.61 ERA with the AAA Columbus Clippers, he appeared in 13 games with the Yankees going 0-1 with a 6.39 ERA in 13 games.
+After appearing in eight games with the Giants in spring training in 2005, Franklin signed a minor league contract with the New York Yankees on April 4th.
+Franklin went 2-3 with 1 save in 46 games with a 3.61 ERA with the AAA Columbus Clippers; he also appeared in 13 games with the Yankees going 0-1 with a 6.39 ERA in 13 games.

-The Tampa Bay Devil Rays signed Franklin to a minor league contract on January 11, 2006, after appearing in 8 games with a 3.24 ERA in spring training was re-assigned to minor league camp by the Devil Rays.
+The Tampa Bay Devil Rays signed Franklin to a minor league contract on January 11, 2006.
+After appearing in 8 games with a 3.24 ERA in spring training, he was re-assigned to minor league camp by the Devil Rays.
 Franklin signed a minor league contract with the Atlanta Braves in April.
-The Braves purchased Franklin's contract on August 6, where he went 0-0 with a 7.04 ERA in 11 games.
+The Braves purchased Franklin's contract on August 6th, where he went 0-0 with a 7.04 ERA in 11 games.

 Franklin signed a minor league contract, with an invitation to spring training with the Kansas City Royals on December 5, 2006.
 After failing to make the Royals out of spring training, Franklin went on to sign with the York Revolution of the independent Atlantic League.
 Franklin went 2-0 with a 7.04 ERA in 3 starts with the Revolution before being acquired by the President Lions of the CPBL to replace Rob Cordemans.
-He went 1-2 with a 4.24 ERA in 7 games/4 starts with the Lions before being released by the team.
-He returned to the Revolution, where he turned in a solid season finishing with a 8-3 record with a 4.19 ERA in 16 games/13 starts.
+He went 1-2 with a 4.24 ERA in 7 games, including 4 starts, with the Lions before being released by the team.
+He returned to the Revolution, where he turned in a solid season finishing with a 8-3 record with a 4.19 ERA in 16 games, of which 13 were starts.